 The effectiveness of an event depends on your participation format.
 In our case, these options were:

 - Online events.
 Joining and/or hosting webinars.
 Works best if you are “testing waters,” need to get an idea about the needs of your audience.
+In a separate article, we discuss the framework we use at BSC Designer to track the performance of our online events.

 - Normal attendance.
 Visiting a conference or tradeshow.
 Works fine if learning is your primary goal, and the program of the event resonates with your challenges.
 You’ll get an idea about the problems your target audience face.